 - Twisting roof rafters

-Foundation Cracks Pictures
+Foundation Problem Pictures

 Cracking brick is a sign of foundation issues.
-It’s normal for minor cracks to appear in a building’s foundation over the first couple years, but larger cracks in the brick or concrete can indicate settling.
+It’s normal for minor cracks to appear in a building’s foundation over the first couple of years, but larger cracks in the brick or concrete can indicate settling.

 The amount of cracking can also tell you about the state of your foundation.
 Most of the time, the more cracks you see, the more problems there are with your building’s structure.

-Before and After Foundation Pictures
+Before and After Foundation Problem Pictures

 Exterior Brick Cracks